calcom/cal.com/README.md

 # Cal.com Public API (Enterprise Only)

 This is the public REST api for cal.com.
 It exposes CRUD Endpoints of all our most important resources.
-It makes it easy for anyone to integrate with cal at the programming level.
+And it makes it easy for anyone to integrate with Cal.com at the application programming level.

 ## Stack